Computational Methods in Architecture (MSc)

 How will I be assessed?

-The modules are normally assessed through a combination of coursework and examinations.
+The modules are primarily assessed through a coursework with a small number of examinations.
 Coursework assessments may take the form of written practical reports, structured reports, class tests, structured answer tests, group work, poster and oral presentations and computing problem-solving exercises.
 Assessments may be summative and count towards the final module mark, or formative, helping you to learn and practice key skills and knowledge through feedback.
-Final examinations at the end of each module may comprise a structured answer section (assessing breadth of knowledge) and/or a written answer section (assessing depth of knowledge in specific topics).
 Your dissertation project is assessed by a supervisor’s evaluation and a written report.

 How will I be supported?